abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 What does it mean for two things to be equivalent?
 The question sounds quite philosophical, but there is actually is a formal way to answer it i.e. there is a mathematical concept that captures the concept of equality in a rather elegant way - the concept of an *equivalence relation*.

 So what is an equivalence relation?
-We already know what a relation is - it is a connection between two sets (an example of which is function.)
+We already know what a relation is - it is a connection between two sets (an example of which is function).
 But when is a relation an equivalence relation?
 Well, according the definition it is when it follows three laws, which correspond to three intuitive ideas about equality.
 Let's review them.

 Reflexivity
 ---